ewilbanks/micdiv2017/tutorials/2017-02-16-launch-community-ami.md

 - Click on launch an instance
 - At the left click on the sidebar that says "Community AMI"
 - Under Community AMIs search for "qiime" to pull up machines that match that.
-- We want the first one circled in red below (qiime-191 - ami-1918ff72)
+- We want the first one listed below (qiime-191 - ami-1918ff72)
 - You can also always find the most recent QIIME AMIs listed [here](http://qiime.org/home_static/dataFiles.html)

 ![Community AMI image](../img/qiime-ami-01.png)